Skip to content

 Most existing tools evaluate a single signal or protocol.
 The Agent Commerce Stack™ evaluates 54 signals across six dimensions and publishes the framework openly.

 We do this because the biggest criticism of rating systems is opacity.
 Berg et al. (“Aggregate Confusion: The Divergence of ESG Ratings”, 2022) found that ESG ratings from different providers correlate at only about 60%, compared to roughly 90% for credit ratings, driven primarily by differences in scope, weighting, and measurement.
 The common thread: methodological opacity.
-A if you cannot scrutinise a methodology, you cannot trust or improve it.
+If you cannot scrutinise a methodology, you cannot trust or improve it.
 We publish scope (six dimensions, 54 sub-checks) and aggregation method (weighted geometric mean) while keeping calibration parameters (exact weights, scoring curve parameters) confidential.
 That balance is consistent with established practice at Google Lighthouse, MSCI, S&P, and other index providers.

 The score is also gaming-resistant.
 Every sub-check maps to a capability AI agents actually need.
 There is no way to improve your score without improving your actual readiness.
 That matters because of a documented problem in rating systems: Goodhart’s Law, formalised in the Manheim and Garrabrant taxonomy, holds that when a measure becomes a target it ceases to be a good measure.
 The exception is when improvement on the measure and improvement on the underlying construct are the same thing.
 That is the case here.
 Improving your Zeodyn Score™ is becoming more ready.